prakharchoudhary/DeepLearningUsingTensorflow/README.md

-# deepLearingUsingTensorflow
+# DeepLearningUsingTensorflow
-A collection of deep learning neural networks implemented on Tensorflow
+A collection of deep learning neural networks implemented on Tensorflow.